ciflikli/css/content/workshops.md

 draft = false
 +++

 We will host events throughout the hackathon.
 These will run in parallel with the main event; the participants can take a break from hacking and attend a workshop.
 Events are tied to sponsorships.
-Currently, we are expecting to host four technical workshops and one speaker panel.
+Currently, we are expecting to host five technical workshops and one speaker panel.

 ### Introduction to Version Control
 ##### TBA, GitHub